19hours/sg-statutes/Acts/Government Procurement Act.md

 “Tribunal” means the Government Procurement Adjudication Tribunal established under section 8.

-### Relevant State
+### Relevant State or relevant Protocol State

 3\.
-The Minister may, from time to time, by order published in theGazette, declare any country or territory as a relevant State for the purposes of this Act.
+The Minister may, from time to time, by order published in theGazette, declare any country or territory as a relevant State or relevant Protocol State for the purposes of this Act.

+[Act 2 of 2014 wef 06/04/2014]

 ### Application